pranaybinju/maps_blog/blogs/2018/js_this.md

 ##### Have you noticed ***this*** in JavaScript?
-> `this` is quite interesting thing(reserved keyword) in the JS world.
-It is simple and does what it says - when you call a function it tries to know who is `this` trying to call me? 😬
+> `this` is an interesting thing(reserved keyword) in the JS world.
+It is simple and does what says - when you call a function it tries to know who is `this` trying to call me? 😬

 Here's an easy and simple example to start with 👇🏼